 Q: Will poles be provided for the Morning Procession banners?

 A: Yes, poles will be provided for banners.
 You can pick them up at the far west wall at the end of the concourse past Entrance D beginning at 7:30 a.m.
 To participate in the morning procession, please be in place by 8:15 a.m.
 Also, banners must be picked up prior to departure.
+Please leave the pole used for the banner in the wood based.

 Q: Is parking available at the Georgia International Convention Center?